shitsurae-lab/naname-lab/wp-content/plugins/zipaddr-jp/readme.txt

 5.Wordpress bury each data in an address column on the Wordpress side.

 == Installation ==
 1. Upload `zipaddr-jp` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently asked questions ==
+Nothing in particular.

 == Screenshots ==
 1. https://zipaddr2.com/wordpress/popup.png

 == Changelog ==
+= 1.40 =
+We reviewed our best practices and security checks.

+= 1.39 =
+We supported forms similar to YubinBango.js.

 = 1.38 =
 We changed the prefix from D. to ZP. for compatibility.